 The Nature Conservancy in Montana has hit a milestone – conservation of a million acres – one acre for every resident of the state!

-The achievement is the result of more than twenty years of partnership and cooperation with private landowners, public agencies, and all the generous people and communities who’ve supported the Conservancy’s vision.
+While conservation easements in the Crown of the Continent and Big Hole Valley put us over the mark, this achievement is the result of more than twenty years of partnership and cooperation with private landowners, public agencies, and all the generous people and communities who’ve supported the Conservancy’s vision.

 “This kind of conservation success doesn’t happen overnight," said the Conservancy’s state director Richard Jeo, “but we believe the partnerships and goodwill that we’ve forged have created the momentum that will get us to the next million!
 It’s also a pretty exciting way to end the year!”